jaytaph/mastodon/README.md

 pre-db things i've setup and it is not used anymore.
 It's still there for debugging purposes and to easily replay a large dataset of messages.

 Most things are confined in their own service class.
 But this needs a bit of tidying up.

+There are 3 different formats we use in this application.
+The first is the "internal" format.
+This is the format we use to store data in the database.
+The second is the "API" format.
+This is the format we use to communicate with mastodon clients through the
+API endpoints.
+The third is the "activitypub" format.
+This is the format we use to communicate with other activitypub servers.

 ## What's available: